liucongcharles/CF-GCN/README.md

-# The code will be gradually made public after pre-acceptance of the paper
+# The code of CF-GCN is coming soon
-# CF-GCN(remote sensing image change detection network)
+# remote sensing image change detection network